Research

 [2] G.S.
 Wilkinson, Nature 308: 181 (1984)

-Understanding decentralized control mechanism of swarms consisting of "soft" individuals
+Understanding decentralized control mechanism in swarms of “soft” individuals

 Decoding control and learning mechanisms underlying inter-personal sport activities

 In activities related to inter-personal sports, certain skills are essential to communicate with others and develop oneself through friendly competition.
 However, control and learning mechanisms associated to these skills remain unclear.
-In this study, we focus on several activities, such as competitive dance, and aim to decode the underlying mechanisms via an integration of sport science, mathematics, and robotics.
+In this study, we investigate a variety of competitive activities—including player-versus-player e-sports—by integrating approaches from sports science, mathematical science, and robotics, with the aim of revealing these underlying principles.

-Designing decentralized control schemes of traffic and swarm robotic systems
+Designing decentralized control schemes of transportation systems, robot swarms, and drones

 Research on non-reciprocal-interaction-based model inspired by the process of friendship formation